Business Metaphor Examples

 Understanding these cues entails acute listening.
-When we understand what to listen for, then the end result may be the needed edge in gaining our counterpart's signature.
-Listening to the language used is also a valuable tool for the mediator or the third party who is trying to find a negotiation conflict resolution.
+When we understand what to listen for, then the result may be the edge we need to close the deal.
+Listening to the language used is also a valuable tool for the mediator who is trying to find a negotiation conflict resolution.

-The particular area of dialogue we are going to examine in our business negotiation examples is the use of metaphors; how they apply to a negotiator or might impact our negotiations.
-Webster’s Dictionary defines a ‘metaphor' as a “figure of speech in which a name or quality is attributed to something which it is not literally applicable, e.g. ‘an icy glance‘,or ‘nerves of steel’.”
+The area of dialog we are going to examine is the use of negotiation metaphors.
+We are going to look at how metaphors apply to a negotiator or might impact talks.
+Webster’s Dictionary defines a metaphor as “a figure of speech in which a name or quality is attributed to something to which it is not literally applicable, e.g. ‘an icy glance,’ or ‘nerves of steel’.”

-Metaphors as an Emotional Mirror
+Business Metaphors as an Emotional Mirror

 What does this mean in practical application?
-Lets explore and use examples to illustrate.
+Let’s explore and use examples to illustrate.

 How Metaphors Reflect a Negotiation Relationship

-For example, if one party says “we’ve been fighting over this for weeks,” you might change the combative context to something more benign by replying that the dispute does indeed appear to be “well choreographed.”
-This subtle change in metaphor usage suggests a collaborative mentality instead of an “us versus them” attitude.
+For example, if one negotiator says, “we’ve been fighting over this for weeks,” you might change the combative context to something more benign.
+You may reply that the dispute does indeed appear to be “well-choreographed.”
+This subtle change suggests a collaborative mentality instead of an “us versus them” attitude.

 How Metaphors Affect the Negotiation Process